PeterEdiger/image-slider/image-slider/README.md

-Disclaimer: I used my own **mixed ins in the SCSS** That is something you would need to refactor.
+Disclaimer: I used my own **mixins in the SCSS**
+That is something you would need to refactor.

-Its easy to see from the mixed in name what was used there.
+Its easy to see from the mixin name what was used there.
 **Just a dflex container and height width.**

 You would also need to define your own color because a variable is used.